Death Race (2008 film): Release

-The film was originally scheduled for release on September 26, 2008, but was moved to August 22, 2008.
+Death Race was theatrically released in the United States on August 22, 2008, by Universal Pictures.
+The film was originally scheduled for release on September 26, 2008, but was moved to its current release date; the September 26 release date was kept for the film's release in the United Kingdom.

 Home media

 The DVD and Blu-ray were released in the United States on December 21, 2008.
 There was also an unrated edition released.
 The Blu-ray version of the movie features a Digital Copy of the film.
 In the DVD commentary, Anderson further elaborates on his thought of the movie as a prequel more than a remake.